 Your tracks probably consist of many elements like rhythm, bass, guitars, vocals, etc. and at some point, you’ll want to separate these elements in the stereo field.
 Reverb is undoubtedly the right solution since it shifts our perception of how much is something close or far from us.
 Check out the following tutorial and learn how to improve your mix with the 3D reverb trick.

 Get 3D depth

-In the following tutorial, I will show you how to use the reverb effect in order to get 3D depth in your mixes.
-You can use this trick on almost every audio source including bass.
+In the following tutorial, I will show you how to use the reverb effect to get 3D depth in your mixes.
+You can use this trick on almost every audio source, including bass.
 Of course, in that case, you should use it in reasonable amounts.
 Essentially, I will show you how to combine more than one reverb effect with different settings in order to achieve really nice sound coloration of the instrument.

 This short guitar sequence is a part of a short loop which I made in SoundBridge.
 It sounds too dry for now, so I will try to apply this 3D reverb trick in order to make it sound better.